gkim65/loc-gsopt/notes.md

 # March 3, 2025
-TODO: Find best initial simplex to start, may need to change based on continents
+TO DO: Find best initial simplex to start, may need to change based on continents

 `loc-gsopt/src/methods/free_select/nelder_mead_scipy.py`